polterguy/polterguy.github.io/tutorials/crypto-lambda-http/index.md

-In addition to the obvious use cases, such as financial transactions, document signing, legal things, etc - This also allows you to create a micro service environment, publicly exposing endpoints over an insecure connection, such as the World Wide Web - While still providing guarantees of that nobody except those clients explicitly given permissions on your server are legally allowed to invoke your endpoints.
+In addition to the obvious use cases, such as financial transactions, document signing, legal things, etc - This also allows you to create a micro service environment, publicly exposing endpoints over an insecure connection, such as the World Wide Web - While still providing guarantees of that nobody except those clients explicitly given permissions on your server are legally allowed to invoke your Hyperlambda endpoints.

 Since the whole idea also is that _the client supplies the code_, this also allows your system to go through evolutionary iterations, changing its behaviour, _without_ having to patch or